tocco/tocco-docs/framework/architecture/hibernate/entity-class-generation.rst

 Introduction
 ------------
-All entities in nice2 are currently defined by \*.xml files, which are then parsed into an :abbr:`EntityModel (ch.tocco.nice2.persist.model.EntityModel)` instance.
+All entities in nice2 are currently defined by \*.xml files, which are then parsed into an :nice:`EntityModel <ch/tocco/nice2/persist/model/EntityModel>` instance.

 There are two different :java-hibernate:`EntityMode <org/hibernate/EntityMode>` in hibernate: